kiranleu/kira.estrada.Resum-/README.md

     Allows the user to get to the Home page at all the times.

 * Feature 2: Dowload CV button
-        Allows users to preview Kira's CV in a pdf file.
+        Allows users to preview Kira's CV in a pdf file and download the CV if they like that.

 * Feature 3:  Social Media Icons
         This feature allows the users to access easily and directly to  all Kira's social media.